cwang225/CG3GPMAC/README.md

 ### Camera, Combat, and Sigils (Alex)

 ### Level Selection (Carly)
 ## Running Instructions
 Run the CarlyLevelSelection scene.
-Click on any level and enter to enter the test level.
+Hit 'X' to show level select.
+Click on any level and then 'Play level' to enter the test level.
 Controls:
+- Scrollwheel or left/right arrows to change selection (for selecting a unit or selecting an ability in the menu)
+- Click on a unit to select it
+- Click on an action to select it
+- Hover over tile to move to and click to move
+- E to select if using scrollwheel/keyboard
+- Right click or Q to cancel